 Your booth will be confirmed when we receive the following information and review your booth reservation as an American Indian Artist or Indigenous Market Place Vendor for 2023.

-1. Completed Application with $25.00 reservation fee (we will apply this to your booth fee.)
-We will roll over your reservation fee to our next annual event if you must cancel.
+1. Completed Application with a $25.00 reservation fee (we will apply this to your booth fee.)
+If you must cancel, we will roll over your reservation fee to our next annual event.
 We cannot prorate your payment if you must leave the event early.
 Your vendor fees are critical to the organization providing a quality event.